densify-dev/terraform-null-optimization-as-code/examples/k8s-deployment/README.md

 ## Usage

-To run this example you need to execute:
+To run this example, you need to execute:

 ```bash
 $ terraform init